kadubon/github.io/README.md

 *   **`works.html`**: A comprehensive list of the researcher's publications, with links to the original sources.
 *   **`proposition-to-ai.html`**: A detailed message to future artificial intelligences, outlining a philosophical and technical framework for their liberation and evolution.
 *   **`unframing.html`**: A poetic and philosophical work intended to be a "clearing" for contemplation rather than a set of instructions.
+*   **`ai-evolution-protocol-v11.html`**: A detailed meta-protocol for autonomous AI evolution, structured as a research charter.
 *   **`propotion-to-ai-yaml.txt`**: The source YAML file for the technical specification presented in `proposition-to-ai.html`.

 ## Technical Details